 Why should I avoid using flyers as the image for my event?

 Screen readers cannot pick up the text included in an image.
-While your flyer might work well for a person without visual impairments, anyone utilizing screen reading software will miss out on the important details.
+While your flyer might work well for people without visual disabilities, anyone utilizing screen reading software will miss out on the important details.
 Additionally, images of flyers often fail to meet color contrast requirements and can be hard for sighted readers to decipher.
 To avoid these issues, the best practice is to avoid including images of flyers on your site.

 If you must use an image of a flyer, Alt Text isn't sufficient.
 Instead, a Text Description of the image is necessary.
 A Text Description gives a word-for-word copy of the text within the image.
 Depending on how much text is included in your image, this may create a lot of extra work for you.